 Child care is an issue that covers many of our concerns - affordability for young families, child development and the ability of parents, especially mothers, to work outside the home.
 Access to universal, quality child care and early learning are fundamental core beliefs of CFUW.

-While Canada now has the Multilateral Early Learning and Child Care Framework agreements concerning child care, there are many issues about its implementation, especially the salaries of child care workers.
+While Canada now has the Multilateral Early Learning and Child Care Framework agreements concerning child care, there are many issues about its implementation, especially the salaries of child care workers and spaces in childcare 'deserts'.